Jakob Johansson: International career

 Johansson made his international debut in a friendly against North Korea on 23 January 2013.
 He made his competitive debut in a 2018 FIFA World Cup qualifier against France on 11 November 2016.
 On 10 November 2017 the Swedes won against Italy 1–0 in the 2018 FIFA World Cup Second Round first leg at the Friends Arena, and the only goal coming when Jakob Johansson drilled home from 20 yards, via a Daniele De Rossi deflection.
 On 13 November 2017, in the game where Sweden held on to force a goalless draw in the second leg at the San Siro to defeat the Italians 1–0 on aggregate in their Russia 2018 World Cup play-off, Johansson faced an anterior cruciate ligament injury that kept him out for 11 months.
 Consequently, he also missed the 2018 FIFA World Cup.

 Style of play

 Johansson was a box-to-box midfielder, with his stand-out features being his physical strength, marking, accurate passing and overall significance in build-up play.

 Personal life

-His older brother Rickard Johansson is a former goalkeeper.
+His older brother, Rickard is a former goalkeeper.